vincentschall/decentralized_weather_insurance/README.md

 ## Quick startup guide

+If this is your first run, go into /client and run `npm install`.
+Then do the same in the /contract folder.
+This will install all of the used dependencies.

 **OPTION 1 (manual):**
   - Navigate into /contract and run `npx hardhat node` to start your local blockchain.
   - In a new terminal, go into /contract again and run `npx hardhat run /scripts/deploy-for-testing.js --network localhost`.
 This deploys the contracts onto your local chain.